 Magento reindexes automatically whenever one or more items change.
-Actions that trigger reindexing include price changes, creating catalog or shopping cartA grouping of products that the customer wishes to purchase at the end of their shopping session. price rules, adding new categories, and so on.
+Actions that trigger reindexing include price changes, creating catalog or shopping cart price rules, adding new categories, and so on.
 To optimize performance, Magento accumulates data into special tables using indexers.
 As the data changes, the indexed tables must be updated—or reindexed.
-Reindexing is performed as a background process, and your store remains accessible during the processes.
+Magento reindexes as a background process, and your store remains accessible during the processes.

 Reindexing data speeds up processing, and reduces the time the customer has to wait.
 For example, if you change the price of an item from $4.99 to $3.99, Magento reindexes the data to show the price change in the store.
 Without indexing, Magento would have to calculate the price of every product on the fly—taking into account shopping cart price rules, bundle pricing, discounts, tier pricing, and so on.
 Loading the price for a product might take longer than the customer is willing to wait.

-To avoid problems when multiple AdminThe password-protected back office of your store where orders, catalog, content, and configurations are managed. users update objects that trigger automatic reindexing, we recommend that you set all indexers to run on schedule as cron jobs.
+- To avoid problems when multiple Admin users update objects that trigger automatic reindexing, we recommend that you set all indexers to run on schedule as cron jobs.
 Otherwise, every time an object is saved, any objects with interdependencies might cause a deadlock.
 Symptoms of a deadlock include high CPU usage and MySQL errors.
 As a best practice, we recommend that you use scheduled indexing.

-|2.||Mark the checkbox of each indexer that you want to change.
+Select the checkbox for each indexer that you want to change.

 Set Actions to one of the following:

 Update on Save

-Update on Schedule
+Update by Schedule

-Displays one of the following:
+Status Displays one of the following:

-The index is up-to-date.
+Ready — The index is up-to-date.

-Reindexing is scheduled to take place.
+Scheduled - Reindexing is scheduled to take place.

-Reindexing is currently running.
+Running - Reindexing is currently running.

-A change has been made that requires reindexing, but the indexers cannot be updated automatically.
+Reindex Required - A change has been made that requires reindexing, but the indexers cannot be updated automatically.
 Check to see if cron is available and configured correctly.

-Indicates the date and time an index was last updated.
+Updated Indicates the date and time an index was last updated.